Learn more

 Learn more how customers reviews work on AmazonCustomers say

-Customers find the book's characters interesting.
-The writing quality receives positive feedback, with one customer describing it as well written.
-The story quality receives mixed reactions, with some customers finding it satisfying while others say it's a little dragged out.
+Customers find the book's writing quality positive, describing it as a decent read.
+The character development receives positive feedback, with customers finding them interesting.
+The story quality receives mixed reactions, with some customers describing it as a sweet romance with a satisfying storyline, while others find it a little dragged out.

 Select to learn more